 This year’s 20th anniversary of the Inner City 100 Awards and Conference will feature a conversation between two groundbreaking individuals, Deval Patrick, Managing Director of Bain Double Impact and former Governor of Massachusetts, and Richelieu Dennis, Founder, CEO and Executive Chairman of Sundial Brands and also Founder and Chairman of Essence Ventures LLC, which recently acquired Essence Communications Inc. from Time Inc.

-Until Patrick partnered with Bain to launch this unique initiative, many impact fund founders struggled to secure capital exceeding $75 million; while Bain’s Double Impact was targeted to raise $250 million, it ended up coming in around $390 million at the close of fundraising.
-He is now committed to proving that this model can work, both for investors and for the companies in which it invests, and says, “We are trying to show in scale that you don’t have to trade return for impact, and that long-term value should definitely include impact.”
+Until Patrick partnered with Bain to launch this unique initiative, many impact fund founders struggled to secure capital exceeding $75 million; while Bain Capital Double Impact was targeted to raise $250 million, it ended up coming in around $390 million at the close of fundraising.
+His team is now committed to proving that this model works, both for investors and for the companies, and says, “We are trying to show at scale that you don’t have to trade return for impact, and that long-term value should definitely include impact.”
 The fund has chosen three themes as its foundation of investment strategy: health and wellness, sustainability, and community-building.
 Bain’s success in achieving these social impact benchmarks will be measured using a ratings standard called GIIRS (Global Impact Investing Rating System), developed by the nonprofit B Lab.

 Part of Dennis’s success is based on his goal to “desegregate the beauty aisle,” by moving products typically found in “ethnic” aisles into the mainstream.
 Dennis elaborates on his efforts, “I had often said over the last two-plus decades that the beauty aisle was the last place in America where segregation was still legal, and separating beauty from ethnic only served to perpetuate narrow standards of what is considered beautiful in our industry and our society.
 This is why we began leading the efforts to break down those walls.
 It has always been about so much more than selling shampoo, or lotion, or cosmetics.
 We’ve always worked to advance a mission and vision to change the social dialogue about how we are looking at beauty as a society and how archaic structures and views are debilitating to the establishment of new and more inclusive ways of viewing beauty.”

-Sundial’s products, including SheaMoisture, can be found in over 45,000 stores including CVS, Walmart, and Target, resulting in 31% growth in revenue, and $200 million in sales in 2015.
-That same year, Sundial brought Bain on as a minority partner, with Patrick playing a major part in the deal and taking a seat on its board of directors.
-This allowed Sundial Brands to grow with backing from a firm committed to the social entrepreneurism that Dennis represents.
+Sundial’s products, including SheaMoisture, can be found in over 45,000 stores including CVS, Walmart, and Target, resulting in 31% growth in revenue, and $200 million in sales in 2015, when Bain Capital too a minority stake in Sundial Brands, with Patrick playing a major part in the deal and taking a seat on its board of directors.
+This allowed Sundial Brands to grow with backing from a firm committed to the purposeful entrepreneurism that Dennis represents.

-This past November, it was announced that Unilever would acquire Sundial Brands in the largest natural personal care deal ever in the U.S., and the largest consumer products deal by a majority black-owned company.
-As part of this purpose-driven agreement, Sundial and Unilever created a groundbreaking $100 million New Voices Fund to invest in and empower women entrepreneurs of color.
-Dennis says, “My family and I were already planning to take our own money and start a fund focused on women of color entrepreneurs, providing not just dollars, but also expertise and infrastructure.
+Last year, Unilever acquired Sundial Brands, resulting in the creation of a $50 million fund managed by Dennis and focused on empowering Black women in entrepreneurship.
+The New Voices Fund, Dennis says, “My family and I were already planning to take our own money and start a fund focused on women of color entrepreneurs, providing not just dollars, but also expertise and infrastructure.
 As we were putting that together, we began partnership discussions with Unilever – and they were immediately interested in investing with us to expand the fund.
 So, we have now collectively contributed $50 million into the New Voices Fund and will be raising the additional $50 million in this historic effort to address some of the primary issues that are preventing the long-term success of businesses owned by women of color – namely, lack of access to capital and other resources needed to advance and grow their businesses.”
+Dennis remains Executive Chairman of Sundial Brands.

 The story of Sundial and Bain Double Impact is an incredible case study of entrepreneurial growth and community impact and we look forward to Mr. Dennis and Governor Patrick’s talk at the Inner City 100 Conference and Awards.
 Deval’s experience in the public and private sectors, Rich’s entrepreneurial success, and their decision to collaborate for lasting social impact will be of great value to attendees.